Mr Brian Castriota

-- Conservation of contemporary art and time-based media; documentation strategies and models
+- Conservation of time-based media and contemporary art

 - Perceptions of authenticity, integrity, and loss in conservation and cultural heritage management

-- Technical art history of time-based media artworks; analog audiovisual synthesis technologies
+- Technical art history of time-based media artworks

 Brian Castriota is a conservator specialised in the conservation of time-based media, contemporary art, and archaeological materials.
-He holds a Master's degree in History of Art and Archaeology, and a Certificate in Conservation from the Institute of Fine Arts at NYU where he graduated in 2014.
-He recently completed a doctoral degree at the University of Glasgow within the research program “New Approaches in the Conservation of Contemporary Art” (NACCA) – a Marie Skłodowska-Curie Innovative Training Network.
+He holds an MA in History of Art and Archaeology and a Certificate in Conservation from the Institute of Fine Arts at NYU (2014), and a PhD in History of Art from the University of Glasgow (2019).
 His PhD thesis examined notions of artwork identity and authenticity commonly invoked in the conservation of contemporary art.

 He is currently a freelance conservator for time-based media and contemporary art at the Scottish National Gallery of Modern Art in Edinburgh and the Irish Museum of Modern Art in Dublin.
 He is also a Supervising Conservator with the Harvard-Cornell Archaeological Exploration of Sardis in Turkey and has worked with the expedition since 2011.
 Prior to his doctoral studies he was a Samuel H. Kress Fellow in Time-Based Media Conservation at the Solomon R. Guggenheim Museum in New York, and he worked as a contract conservator for time-based media artworks at the Smithsonian American Art Museum in 2014.
 He also served as the Supervising Conservator on the NYU Excavations at Aphrodisias in 2015, and was a Student Conservator at Selinunte and Abydos during his Master’s studies.